mobweb/MobWeb_AutomaticallyOpenPDF/README.md

 ## Configuration

 No configuration added for simplicity.
-If you would like to deactivate the automatic opening of the PDF for either the invoices or shipments, just comment out the relevant line in `Observer.php` (the one that starts with `Mage::getSingleton('core/session')` in either `salesOrderInvoiceSaveAfter` or `salesOrderShipmentSaveAfter`).
+If you would like to deactivate the automatic opening of the PDF for either the invoices or shipments, just comment out the relevant line in `Observer.php` (the one that starts with `Mage::getSingleton('core/session')` in either the `salesOrderInvoiceSaveAfter` or `salesOrderShipmentSaveAfter` method).

 ## How it works